LukeWritesCode/VirtualVendingMachine/README.md

 2. https://support.apple.com/downloads/safari
 3. https://www.google.com/chrome/

-## Envorinment Setup
+## Environment Setup
 The setup of the environment for this project is given below.
 I used Node.js with Express for the backend and React for the frontend.
-The link to the tutorial I used to setup my environment can be found at the bottom of the page, but most of the steps included in the tutorial are unnecessary becasue of the files I have provided.
+The link to the tutorial I used to setup my environment can be found at the bottom of the page, but most of the steps included in the tutorial are unnecessary because of the files I have provided.

 To start this project, first you will need a project folder: